Dental Crowns and Dental Bridges Palmer, AK

 “Crowns also help prevent tooth loss that could lead to additional oral health problems and more expensive dental work.”

-Check out what others are saying about our dental services on Yelp: Dental Crowns and Dental Bridges in Palmer, AK
+Check out what others are saying about our dental services on Google: Dental Crowns and Dental Bridges in Palmer, AK

 Receiving a Dental Crown Step-by-Step

 It may take a few appointments for a patient to receive a crown.
 In many cases, the dental crown procedure is part of another dental treatment plan, such as a root canal.
 Here is the step-by-step process for getting a dental crown:

 - Before the Crown.
 The dentist treats any problems before starting the dental crown creation process.
 Any infections or cavities must be addressed or filled.
 Sometimes, an old crown needs replacement.
 In this case, the dentist will remove the remnants first.